 Lessor Activities - The LUREF owns multiple properties separate from the student housing and projects that are leased to the University and others under multiple operating leases.
 Leases to the University are for office space, storage, non-student housing, and parking lots, with terms of one to ten years.
 Leases to faculty members for housing are on an annual basis.
 Commercial leases at Midtown Square are leased to non-University parties with terms of three to five years.
-University and commercial rental income for the years ended December 31, 2021 totaled \$1,916,009, and is included in rent revenue and parking revenue in the statement of revenues, expenses, and changes in net position.
+University and commercial rental income for the years ended December 31, 2022, and 2021, totaled \$1,889,805 and \$1,916,009, respectively, and is included in rent revenue and parking revenue in the statement of revenues, expenses, and changes in net position.

-The following is a schedule by year of future estimated minimum rental payments expected to be received under leases for terms beyond 12 months for the years ended December 31:
+The following is a schedule by year of future estimated minimum rental payments expected to be received under leases for terms beyond 12 months for the years ending December 31: